 Are you up for something really special?
 Trans-Onegan embroidery, an ancient decoration of clothes and other textiles, is the local haute couture, as it has been for centuries.

 Last but not least, feel free to buy the local wooden, stone, or textile mojos imbued with ancient spells.

-Winters here are snowy yet mild; albeit temperatures can dip down to -30°С (-22 F), this is rare.
+Winters in Karelia are snowy yet mild; albeit temperatures can dip down to -30°С (-22 F), this is rare.
 A special snowmobiling suit will keep you warm and comfortable for up to a few hours, making the wintertime views worthwhile.

 Winter average here is just -10°С (14 F); if you’re lucky, the colorful play of lights in the sky will reward your patience and endeavor.
 If Aurora Borealis is your dream, read more.

 Most of the Karelia spring is quite chill; however, as soon as in May it becomes kind of OK for water tourism.